 Why am I so excited about unrealised strengths?

 I was introduced to the concept of unrealised strengths via the fantastic tool that is the Strengths Profile.
 It is such a powerful concept – being able to apply it in my own life is making a significant and extremely positive difference to the way I live and work.
-Because of the positive impact it is having on me, I’m keen to share it with the world!

 First, a word on realised strengths